-The district court of Columbia set aside a Environmental Protection Agency (EPA) regulation, implementing permit requirements for nonattainment states pursuant to the Clean Air Act Amendments of 1977 (Act) on the ground that the statute was silent or ambiguous.
-A car manufacturer sought review, arguing that the Environmental Protection Agency (EPA) regulation permitting states to treat all of the pollution-emitting devices within the same industrial groupings as though they were encased within a single bubble was a reasonable construction of the statutory term "stationary source".
+Petitioner sought review of a judgment from the United States Court of Appeals for the District of Columbia Circuit, which set aside a regulation.
+Petitioner argued that the Environmental Protection Agency (EPA) regulation, implementing permit requirements for nonattainment states pursuant to the Clean Air Act Amendments of 1977 (Act), 42 U.S.C.S. § 7502(b)(6), permitting states to treat all of the pollution-emitting devices within the same industrial groupings as though they were encased within a single bubble, was a reasonable construction of the statutory term stationary source.
+On appeal, the judgment below was reversed.